nginxinc/nginx-wiki/source/community/faq.rst

 Currently the only solution is the third-party module :doc:`../modules/upload_progress`.

-(This functionality is planned for a future release of Nginx.)
+(This functionality is planned for a future release of NGINX.)